dbt-labs/docs.getdbt.com/website/docs/docs/collaborate/data-tile.md

 <Lightbox src="/img/docs/collaborate/dbt-explorer/data-tile-stale.jpg" width="60%" title="Example of stale of degraded Data health tile in your dashboard." />
 </DocCarousel>

-3. For the job-based exposure tile you can insert these three fields into the following iFrame, and then embed them with your dashboard.
-The next section will have more details on the job-based exposure tile.
+- **For job-based exposure tile** &mdash; Insert the following fields into the following iFrame.
+Then embed them with your dashboard.
+The next [section](#job-based-data-health) will have more details on the job-based exposure tile.

     `<iframe src='https://metadata.YOUR_ACCESS_URL/exposure-tile?name=<exposure_name>&environment_id=<environment_id>&token=<metadata_token>' />`